ida-dar/streamer-spotlight/README.md

 * add tests to FE with e.g. react-testing-library or jest;
 * login functionality, e.g. with OAuth and passport;
 * image functionality - image upload for every streamer;
-* modifying file structure if project grows for more clarity or moving backend to a separate repo.
+* modifying file structure if project grows for more clarity or moving backend to a separate repo;
+* migrating express to nest.js.

 Initially, I wanted to deploy the app on Netlify, however due to some technical issues and set deadline I've decided to postpone it.
 I plan to deploy the app later on with AWS (backend with AWS Lambda, frontend with AWS Amplify).